-7. This SSA is effective for audits of group financial statements for periods ending on or after 15 December 2013, except for material shaded in gray pertaining to the use of internal auditors to provide direct assistance, which is effective for audits of financial statements for periods ending on or after 15 December 2014.
+7. This SSA is effective for audits of group financial statements for periods ending on or after 15 December 2016.

 Objectives

 - 8. The objectives of the auditor are: - (a) To determine whether to act as the auditor of the group financial statements; and - (b) If acting as the auditor of the group financial statements: - (i) To communicate clearly with component auditors about the scope and timing of their work on financial information related to components and their findings; and - (ii) To obtain sufficient appropriate audit evidence regarding the financial information of the components and the consolidation process to express an opinion on whether the group financial statements are prepared, in all material respects, in accordance with the applicable financial reporting framework.